 Cobb Community Foundation also offers an easy to search online resource to quickly locate community services, such as food pantries.
 Individuals can access up-to-date information from Cobb non-profits at https://cobb-county.communityplatform.us/map.

 The United Way of Greater Atlanta and Community Foundation for Greater Atlanta have teamed up to help the metro area’s residents who are most vulnerable to the health-related and financial impacts of the virus.
 Funds will go to nonprofit organizations and agencies focused on providing crucial services to people directly or indirectly affected by the pandemic including children who receive free or reduced lunch, older residents, families in need of childcare, homeowners and renters at risk for eviction, and hourly or low-wage workers.
-If you need assistance, contact the United Way of Greater Atlanta’s 2-1-1 Contact Center at https://www.unitedwayatlanta.org/need-help/ for more information and assistance.
+Contact the United Way of Greater Atlanta’s 2-1-1 Contact Center at https://www.unitedwayatlanta.org/need-help/ for more information and assistance.